Monday, November 4, 2024

-Meet The Woman Taking Charge Of The Cannabis Sexual Health Movement In Canada
+The Woman In Charge Of The Canadian Cannabis Sexual Health Movement

-At just 23-years-old, Antuanette Gomez is a name to be recognized in the Canadian cannabis scene.
+Looking for an amazing job?
+See the woman in charge of the Canadian sexual health movement.
+At just 23-years-old, Antuanette Gomez is a name to be recognized in the Canadian cannabis scene for snagging this position.

 Just a handful of years ago, she quit her job, relocated to Peru, and then ended up enrolling in school in Canada for holistic nutrition.
 While on that path, she turned her attention to cannabis.